wcedmisten/movielens-search/README.md

     docker-compose down
     docker-compose up backend or docker-compose up backend site

-Starting the backend service automatically starts the mariadb database service as a dependency.
+Starting the backend service automatically starts the postgreSQL database service as a dependency.

 To see schema changes in the db, remove the old db volume by adding `-v` when